-Fish and Game biologists collect lymph nodes as samples from harvested and salvaged animals in specific game units.
+Fish and Game biologists collect lymph nodes as samples from harvested and salvaged animals across the state.
 This is done at check stations, regional offices, and other regional drop-off locations.

-If you harvest a deer in one of the CWD priority sample areas, here’s what you can to do to help:
+If you harvest an animal, here's what you can do to help:

 Please leave the upper portion of the neck attached to the head so that staff can remove the lymph nodes from the throat.
 Only adults and yearlings, no fawns.

 Individuals who salvaged road-killed deer in the Priority Areas are asked to voluntarily bring in the head and upper neck to a regional office or CWD sample drop-off location for lymph node removal.